chris-miles/MarkovChain-VEM/README.md

 The Last.fm data processing is copied from  https://github.com/hetankevin/mdpmix so the performance comparison is as direct as possible.

-Run [lastfm_top10.ipynb](lastfm_top10.ipynb) after both artist tags and user data have been added to the data folder.
-This will generate both panels as individual figures.
+Run [lastfm_top10_sweep.ipynb](lastfm_top10sweep.ipynb) after both artist tags and user data have been added to the data folder.
+This will generate the sweep of accuracy against trajectory length $T$.

+The notebook [lastfm_confusion.ipynb](lastfm_confusion.ipynb) generates the confusion matrix for $T=250$ shown in panel b.

+We also included [lastfm_top10_sweep_keepgenre.ipynb](lastfm_top10_sweep_keepgenre.ipynb), a version of the similarly named notebook where we do not discard same-genre transitions.
+However, no impact on accuracy is seen.

 ### Figure 5: Last.fm number of user clusters

 See previous figure.
 Run [lastfm_clusterusers.ipynb](lastfm_clusterusers.ipynb) to generate a single figure with both panels.

+We include in this repo but not the paper a test where we do not discard same-genre transitions, shown in [lastfm_clusterusers_keepgenre.ipynb](lastfm_clusterusers_keepgenre.ipynb).

 ### Figure 6: Ultrarunner clustering